abhinavmish96/JAVASCRIPT_CHALLENGES/ReadMe.md

 #### SerialNumber_ProgramName_Type

-Type are into are divided into few categories :<br>
+Type are into are divided into few categories :

 S : Strings <br>
 M : Mathematical